The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Article 17

-1. The vocational skill training plan of student participants
+1.The vocational skills training plan of student participants.

-2. Labor insurance and group insurance
+2. Labor insurance and group insurance.

-3. The issuing of training certificates
+3. Issuance of training certificates.

 Regarding the format and content of student participants’ training contracts in Paragraph 1, the central competent authority shall formulate a contract template along with terms that shall and shall not be recorded.